Tugceyanar/olist-ecommerce-data-analysis/README.md

-# 📊 Olist E-Ticaret Veri Analizi
+# 📊 Olist E-Commerce Data Analysis

-## 🚚 Teslimat Performansı ve Müşteri Memnuniyeti Analizi
+## 🚚 Delivery Performance & Customer Satisfaction Analysis

-Bu projede Olist e-ticaret veri seti kullanılarak teslimat performansı ve müşteri memnuniyeti arasındaki ilişki analiz edilmiştir.
+This project analyzes the relationship between delivery performance and customer satisfaction using the Olist Brazilian E-Commerce dataset.

-## 🎯 Projenin Amacı
+## 🎯 Project Objective

-Bu çalışma kapsamında aşağıdaki sorulara cevap aranmıştır:
+The main objectives of this analysis are:

-- Siparişlerin teslimat performansı nasıldır?
+- Evaluate order delivery performance
-- Müşteri değerlendirme puanları nasıl dağılmaktadır?
+- Analyze customer review score distribution
-- Teslimat süresi müşteri memnuniyetini etkiliyor mu?
+- Investigate the impact of delivery time on customer satisfaction
-- Analiz sonuçlarına göre hangi iş önerileri geliştirilebilir?
+- Generate business recommendations based on analytical findings

-## 🛠️ Kullanılan Araçlar
+## 🛠️ Tools & Technologies

 - Python
 - Pandas